cheeriojs/cheerio/Readme.md

 `htmlparser2`), for those dealing with invalid markup (because `htmlparser2` is more forgiving), or for those operating in performance-critical situations (because `htmlparser2` may be faster in some cases).
-Note that "more forgiving" is not necessarily an advantage; `htmlparser2` will recover from some invalid markup differently than web browsers, and this may or may not be helpful.
+Note that "more forgiving" means `htmlparser2` has error-correcting mechanisms that aren't always a match for the standards observed by web browsers.
+This behavior may be useful when parsing non-HTML content.

 To support these cases, `load` also accepts a `htmlparser2`-compatible data structure as its first argument.
 Users may install `htmlparser2`, use it to